-The main objective of this program is primarily to prepare the young generation of a community to face the challenging process of university admission and even if they choose another path, one that does not include university degree, they get the tools to face the challenging mutant labor market too.
+Students are prepared to face the challenging process of university admission and even if they choose another path, one that does not include university degree, they get the tools to face the labor market too.

-The program also provides new teachers the possibility to apply new and innovative approaches to motivate the students to develop concepts and theories to solve and understand scientific and nonscientific problems and to find appropriate solutions.
+The program also provides new teachers the possibility to apply new and innovative approaches to motivate their students to develop concepts and theories to solve and understand scientific and nonscientific problems and to find appropriate solutions.

-The theoretical basis for this project is the Praxeology, the distinctive methodology of the earlier Austrian School of Economics, the liberal intellectual tradition of Ludwig von Mises (1881-1973) and Murray N. Rothbard (1926-1995) [7].
+The theoretical basis for this project is the Praxeology, the distinctive methodology of the earlier Austrian School of Economics, the liberal intellectual tradition of Ludwig von Mises (1881-1973) and Murray N. Rothbard (1926-1995) [9].

 In 2014, university entry levels of public schools of the city have raised, what is a good sign that it is working and has contributed to the progress of k12 public school students' education continuity.
-However, it is not an indicator that the enrollment is specifically in STEM fields, once many of the chosen areas are still in human and biology sciences.
+However, it is not an indicator that the enrolment is specifically in STEM fields, once many of the chosen areas are still in human and biology sciences.
 Another aspect is that financial opportunities are bigger now, even with the economic crisis that the country is currently facing.

-It is necessary one more year of activities in order to establish the real influence of the program in the enrollment of students in sciences and technology university programs.
+Another year of activities is necessary in order to establish the real influence of the program in the enrolment of students in sciences and technological university programs.